aristanetworks/ansible-cvp/ansible_collections/arista/cvp/README.md

 ## Ask a question

-The best platform for general feedback, assistance, and other discussion is our [GitHub discussions]().
-To report a bug or request a specific feature, please open a [GitHub issue](https://github.com/aristanetworks/ansible-cvp/issues) using the appropriate template.
+To report a bug, discuss or request a specific feature, please open a [GitHub issue](https://github.com/aristanetworks/ansible-cvp/issues) using the appropriate template.

 ## Contributing